-Urban photography (also know as street photography) can take many forms.
+Urban photography (also known as street photography) can take many forms.
 These include architectural, fine art, portrait, landscape and documentary photography.

-What urban photography does is seek to captivate audiences with depictions of everyday life.
+Urban photography captivates audiences with depictions of everyday life.

 This article will show you how to get started with street photography.
-We’ll give you all the urban photography tips you need to turn the cities you’re in into photography playgrounds.
+We’ll give you all the urban photography tips you need.
+Turn the cities into photography playgrounds!

 Getting Started With Urban Photography

 Look up urban photographers and check out their images.
 It’s important to get some inspiration first and decide what you want to focus on.
 Some city photographers only capture buildings.
 Others prefer to shoot during the night rather than during the brightness of the day.

 Make yourself familiar with city photographers and their diverse style.

 Street photographers use all kinds of cameras to capture their surroundings.
 Some resort to classic film with fully manual film cameras or even box brownies.
 Digital photographers may choose a top-of-the-line rig.
 Or make use of a classic family-range compact.